ahzamafaq/ahzamafaq/README.md

-- 👋 Hi, I’m @ahzamafaq
+- 👋 Hi, I’m Ahzam Afaq
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on data science projects
 - 📫 How to reach me @afaq.ahzamm@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am into football
+- ⚡ Fun fact: I like football

 <!---
 ahzamafaq/ahzamafaq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.